Chemical Descaling Explained: How to Choose the Right Scale Removal for Industrial Equipment

-Understanding the Challenge of Scale in Industrial Systems
+Understanding the Challenge of Scale Chemical in Industrial Systems

 For the last 37 years, ETI has been in the business of working with industrial water treatment companies to stop scale formation in industrial facilities that rely on water-based systems.
 Whether it’s boilers, heat exchangers, cooling towers, or piping networks, scale build-up caused by calcium, magnesium, and silica can significantly reduce heat transfer, restrict flow, and eventually lead to unplanned downtime and equipment failure.